damounh/homeautomation/directionSensor.md

 ```

-## Result
-It took a lot of trial an error to tune the code.
-Initially, I was having the ESP report the distance each ToF sensor was reading and was performing the direction determination logic within the HomeAssistant automation.
-Unfortunately, this proved to result to many false positive. {Need to expand on this part}.
-Instead, decided to move the logic onto the ESP and have the ESP determine the direction.
-This proved to be much more reliable.

-For now, there are far less false positives. {Need to add stats here}

 ## Improvements and Potential Changes
+* Clean up the ESP code, too many nested conditions
+* Move away from having to emit 'Up'/'Down' and then 'None'.
+There isn't really a need to do this, it was just a quick workaround to get things working
 * Explore deep, light, and modem sleep to use less power.
 Maybe can switch over to using a battery, that would be nice!
     * Currently consuming ~2watts {Need to add more stats here}
 * Experiment with placement of the sensors (ie. half-way up the staircase...)
-* Explore combining other sensors such as BLE or bluetooth classic to identify people.
+* Explore combining other sensors such as BLE or bluetooth classic to identify people